 - Peat moss potting mixes.

 However, it is not recommended to use lower than ½ inch.
-It makes the substrate more compact and blocks the aeration.
+It makes the substrate more compact and blocks aeration.

 How to mix orchids soil ingredients.